sorin-ionescu/prezto/modules/firefox-home-profile/README.md

-Firefox home profile (fhp)
+Firefox-Home-Profile (FHP)
 ======

-Maintains firefox home profile '$HOME/.mozilla/firefox/abcd1234.default' on Unix systems in a tmpfs or zram backed filesystem to get a very responsive browser, with a tarball back up saved in '$HOME/.mozilla/firefox'.
+Maintains firefox home profile '$HOME/.{,cache/}mozilla/firefox/abcd1234.default' on Unix systems in a tmpfs (or zram backed filesystem) to get a very responsive browser, with a tarball back up saved in '$HOME/.{,cache/}mozilla/firefox'.

 Using a compressor like lz4 or lzo(p) make compression/decompression seamless, so no need to remove the autoload of the function.
 Although, it can be commented